multi-moduli-ntt-saber/multi-moduli-ntt-saber/gen_table/README.md

 This folder is about how to generate the tables of twiddle factors.
-The codes are currently functioning as expected and samples for generating tables for our implementations are in the corresponding folders.
+The code is currently functioning as expected and examples for generating tables for our implementations are in the corresponding folders.

 # Supported features